Anti-virus software, firewalls, data encryption – most security budgets are dedicated to technologies that keep cyber criminals out of our systems.

-- If mandatory training isn’t conducted regularly, employees will forget the lessons they’ve been taught.
+1) If training isn’t conducted regularly, employees will forget what they’ve been taught.

-- Cyber security personnel often struggle to demonstrate why staff awareness training is necessary.
+4) It can be a challenge demonstrate to the board why staff awareness training is necessary, and secure buy-in.
 According to the report: “Organisations needed more evidence on what value training would add – what it would teach them beyond what they already felt they knew.”

 Getting staff awareness training right

-It shouldn’t come as a surprise that staff awareness training can be difficult.
-That doesn’t mean you can’t put in place an effective training regime; you just need to understand the problems and find a solution.
+That doesn’t mean you can’t put in place an effective training regime, though – you just need to understand the problems and find a solution.

 - E-learning courses;